 Communication is the process of exchanging information between one person or another or between one person and a group of persons.
 Communication also conveys knowledge of or information about a subject matter.
 Communication is all about sharing information.
 Generally, in a team situation, there is the need for effective communication amongst the members.
 The importance of communication is that it is the life blood of any organisation and by implication the team.
 Communication as a process assists management functions to be accomplished.
-Communication enables the team leader to communicate with other members of the team and also enables other team members to communicate with the team leader.
+Communication enables the team leader to share ideas with or direct other members of the team and also enables other team members to receive ideas and respond to the team leader.
 Communication provides a link between people in a team or organisation.

 The real purpose of communication is to effect change in an organisation and influence action towards organisational objectives.
 Communication organises the human resources in an organisation or team.
-Let us discuss the lines of communication in a project team.
+Lines of communication in a project team include: